KatherLab/SWARM/README.md

     ![alt text](https://github.com/KatherLab/SWARM/blob/main/sl-node.png?raw=true)
 6. As soon as all systems are done, the training is will finish.
 The final, trained model will be saved in SWARM/System A/MODEL/saved_model/ as a .pkl file.

-## Troubleshooting
+## Troubleshooting and mishaps

-* In the event that when starting a node, any of the desired messages as shown in the screenshots above do not appear, starting the node again or redoing the whole process may resolve the issue.
+* When starting a node, network communication issues might cause errors.
+Often, starting the node again or restarting all nodes will resolve the issue.
+* In our example, System A runs the SPIRE server.
+If this system shuts down or loses internet connection during training, the training process is stopped at this point.
+* If Systems B or C lose internet or drop out from training for other reasons, The training process will continue and the dropped node or system can rejoin at a later time before the training is completed.
+* If several peers drop out during training and fewer peers than the "minumum number of peers" are left, then the training stops and has to be restarted from the beginning.
+Therefore, for large networks, it is advisable to set a liberal (low) number in the minimum peers setting.
 * Further information regarding the use of HPE Swarm Learning can be found in the documentation section of the following repository: [HPE Swarm Learning](https://github.com/HewlettPackard/swarm-learning).
 Issues regarding the HPE package should be posted there and are usually responded to by the HPE team.

 ## License